Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: : Moderate and

-For our purpose, we have to enlarge the limits of applicability of (\ref{v2}) for larger scales up to the integral scale, where $\ls (\de v_{\parallel})^2\rs = 2 u'^2 $, $\rho \geq L$.
-In accordance with the ideology of extended self-similarity (ESS), this can also be done by means of fractionally rational approximation \footnote{For this shape of the correlation functions, in accordance with ESS~\citep{benzi1993extended}. }:
+For our purpose, we enlarged the limits of applicability of (\ref{v2}) for larger scales up to the integral scale, where $\ls (\de v_{\parallel})^2\rs = 2 u'^2 $, $\rho \geq L$.
+In accordance with the idea of extended self-similarity (ESS), this can also be done by means of a fractionally rational approximation \footnote{For this shape of the correlation functions, in accordance with ESS~\citep{benzi1993extended}. },

 where $C_m=1.6$ follows from the matching with the integral scale.